33kc/pycalc/README.md

 2. Navigate to the directory where `calculator.py` is located.

-3. Run the calculator script: `pycalc` (make sure you have the `pycalc.bat` script in your environmental variables.
+3. Run the calculator script: `pycalc` (make sure you have the `pycalc.bat` script in your environmental variables.).